segunajibola/next-13-crash-course/README.md

-# Next.js 13 Crash Course Project
+# Next.js 13 Crash Course Project..

 This is a project from my [Next.js 13 Crash Course](https://youtu.be/Y6KDk5iyrYE).
 It uses the newer features such as: